nscorley/kinetics-kalculator/docs/component_specification.md

 -    Graphical plots for data visualization.

 **Functionalities:**
-Note: Functionalities are grouped logically by category, not in order that they will be used.
+Note: Functionalities are grouped logically by category, not in the order that they will be used.

 1. **Initialization:**
-   - Load data from specified file path or DataFrame, using the generic `_load_data` class method
+   - Load data from specified file path or DataFrame, using the generic `_load_data` class method, which accepts a wide range of file types
-   - Store standard curve parameters for later use in concentration conversion.
+   - Store standard curve parameters as a dictionary for later use in concentration conversion.

 2. **Data Labeling:**
    - `label_replicates_and_conditions`: Label rows in the DataFrame to identify replicates and conditions.
 This should not be required, if the column already exists.
       For example, in many cases, experimentalists might have multiple replicates of a given condition to reduce variance and increase result confidence.
 They may want to average over these "replicates."
       - **Parameters:** `condition_columns`, `well_column` (default: "well").

 3. **Concentration Conversion:**
    - `convert_values_to_concentration_with_standard_curve`: Convert raw measurement values to concentrations using standard curve parameters.